william-eyre/epa/README.md

 Ideally in the future the authentication section of this project will be moved out into another micro-service that the touch screen PC can hit, the reason for this is to separate out the business logic from the security side to keep the code base simpler.

-Being able to freeze a customers card if they loose it would be a useful feature, as it would mean that it could be unfrozen if they find it and then they would not have to re-register themselves.
+Being able to freeze a customer's card if they lose it would be a useful feature, as it would mean that it could be unfrozen if they find it and then they would not have to re-register themselves.

 An auto top up system would be another useful feature to ensure that customers always have money in their account.